Terry’s been back in touch with his HO scale 15×6 layout:

 After completing the initial mountain section I realized the railroad really didn’t go anyplace or have a purpose.
 The original section looked like this:

-I asked for help and ideas from Al’s followers and got a bunch of ideas and thoughts and then added on a 5×10 section and incorporated them into the “valley” section.
+I asked for help and ideas from Al’s followers and got a bunch of ideas and thoughts on my HO scale 15×6, added a 5×10 section and incorporated them into the “valley” section.
 It now looks like this:

 The Shasta Daylight story is true and if I had looked at the required radius I wouldn’t have spent a lot of money on the cars.